yuhsintsao/Traffic-Sign-Classifier/writeup_template.md

 #### 1. Provide a Writeup / README that includes all the rubric points and how you addressed each one.
 You can submit your writeup as markdown or pdf.
 You can use this template as a guide for writing the report.
 The submission includes the project code.

-You're reading it! and here is a link to my [project code](Traffic-Sign-Classifier/Traffic_Sign_Classifier.ipynb)
+You're reading it!
+Please refer to 'Traffic_Sign_Classifier.ipynb' for my codes.

 ### Data Set Summary & Exploration